‘The New York Times’ Publicly Apologizes For Publishing A Cartoon Many Deemed Anti-Semitic

 The New York Times has been well known for its extreme disapproval for President Trump.
 However, they may have taken it one step too far in this Sunday’s edition.
-The publication is now experiencing a slew of backlash for publishing a cartoon that many deemed to be inappropriate and anti-Semitic.
+The publication is now experiencing a slew of backlash for publishing a cartoon that many deemed to be inappropriate and anti-semitic.
 The particular cartoon in question features Israeli Prime Minister Benjamin Netanyahu as a dog on a leash.
 On his collar, is the Star of David, a very sacred Jewish symbol.
 The person holding the leash is President Trump, who appears to be blind, according to CNN.

 The cartoon appeared in the opinion section of the print edition of the New York Times which is sent out internationally.
 The offensive drawing will likely be viewed by thousands of people of various races, cultures, and religions all over the world.
 Next to it was a column by writer Thomas Friedman which focused on the controversial issue of immigration that has served as once of the focal points of Trump’s presidency.